API Reference

 ... count: int = OutputField(example_values=[1, 5, 10])

-For generic action functions we have provided a convenience class called GenericActionOutput.
+For make request functions, we have provided a convenience class called MakeRequestOutput.
 This class extends the ActionOutput class and adds a status_code and response_body field.
-You can use this class to return the response from the generic action.
+You can use this class to return the response from the make request action.

 This class extends the ActionOutput class and adds a status_code and response_body field.
 You can use this class as is or extend it to add more fields.